reactphp/promise-stream/README.md

 ### first()

-The `first(ReadableStreamInterface $stream, $event = 'data')` function can be used to create a `Promise` which resolves once the given event triggers for the first time.
+The `first(ReadableStreamInterface|WritableStreamInterface $stream, $event = 'data')`
+function can be used to create a `Promise` which resolves once the given event triggers for the first time.

 ```php
 $stream = accessSomeJsonStream();